Yericherlajenissy/Soil-Fertility-detection/README.md

+# Soil Fertility Detection and Crop Suggestion using Deep Learning Model.

 This zip file consists of the frontend of the project, all the html,css and js files.
 Extract the file and open soilhome1.html in chrome.